Last updated 10 September 2021

+You can also speak to a financial counsellor.
 Financial counsellors are qualified professionals who provide free information, advice and advocacy if you are in financial difficulty or struggling with debts.
 Depending on your circumstances, financial counsellors can help you have debts reduced, access concession rates on bills and utilities, and apply for no interest loans.

 You can end your rental agreement in certain circumstances.
 Dear Landlord can give you more information and where to get legal help if you want to take this step.